C-sortable words as green mutation sequences: Example: Associahedron of dimension 3

 Figure~\ref{fig:main} is the exchange graph $\EG_Q$ (cf. \cite[Figure~1 and 4]{KQ11}). where we denote a heart $\h_\w$ by the set of its simples $S_1^\w S_2^\w S_3^\w$ (in order).
 The green edges are the green mutations in some green mutation sequences induced from $c$-sortable words.
-The number on a green edges indicates where the mutation is at.
-Note that the underlying graph of Figure~\ref{fig:main} is the associahedron (of dimension 3).
+The number on a green edge indicates which vertex mutates.
+Note that the underlying graph of Figure~\ref{fig:main} is the associahedron (of dimension 3), i.e. the (unoriented) cluster exchange graph of type $A_3$.

-Further, Table~\ref{table} is a list of correspondences between $c$-sortable words, hearts (denoted by their simples as in the Figure~\ref{fig:main}), descents, cover reflection, inversions and (finite) torsion classes.
+Further, Table~\ref{table} is a list of correspondences between $c$-sortable words, hearts (denoted by their simples as in the Figure~\ref{fig:main}), descents, cover reflections, inversions and (finite) torsion classes.
 Note that this table is consistent with \cite[Table 1]{IT09}, in the sense that the objects in the $j$-th row here are precisely objects in the $j$-th row there. \end{example}